CLOSED GOT A QUESTION

-Supply a full CV, attaching 300 words on the strengths and weaknesses of your creative process and how that is reflected in your work.
+Supply a full CV, attaching 300 words on the strengths and weaknesses of your creative process and how that is reflected in your creative work.

 2. Referee Questionnaire

-4. Creative task
+4. Creative tasks

-Please submit a single 2-3 page 'two-hander' scene: two strangers meet, and at least one of them undergoes a substantial emotional or psychological change.
+4.1 Submit a single 2-3 page 'two-hander' scene: two strangers meet, and at least one of them undergoes a substantial emotional or psychological change.

 5. Proof of Residency